irsbugs/cmrt/Who can Login.md

 In using CiviCRM it may be convenient to have two tabs open on your browser.
 One tab is for Webmail the other tab is for CiviCRM.

+### Notes:

+* To delete a contact with an associated CMS account, first delete the CMS user account linked to that contact, and then proceed to delete the contact itself.
+This ensures that there are no leftover records in the system.

+The *External Identifier* appears to need sequential numbering, even if data is imported by different .csv files.
+Might pay to have an *External Identifier* policy like:
+* 1 Default Organization.
+CMRT
+* 10 - 99 Official Positions of the CMRT Community organization.
+President, Secretary etc.
+* 100 - 199 Organization Business
+* 200 - 299 Organization Community
+* 300 - 399 Organization Goverment - Federal
+* 400 - 499 Organization Government - Local
+* 500 - 599 Organization Government - State
+* 1000+ Individual

+How would this work with an Individual contact that subscribes via an input form on the website?
+Have no *external identifier* but *contact source* file as *website input*.
+Upon a extract as .csv and restore then *external identifiers* can be set correctly.

 ### Actions

 On the simulation computer: